 To assist the President in deciding his course of action on a bill, OMB requests each interested agency to submit within 48 hours its analysis and recommendation in a letter to OMB.
 Such views letters are signed by the head of the agency or other Presidential appointee.
 OMB prepares a memorandum to the President on the enrolled bill which transmits these views letters and summarizes the bill, significant issues, and various agency and OMB recommendations.
-If an agency recommends disapproval, it is responsible for preparing a draft of an appropriate statement for the President's consideration.
+If an agency recommends disapproval or a signing statement, it is responsible for preparing a draft of an appropriate statement for the President's consideration.

-Volume of Activity -- During the 110th Congress, 11,228 bills and joint resolutions were introduced in the two Houses.
-The agencies submitted to OMB for clearance roughly 4,000 proposed letters/testimony and 353 draft bills.
-The 110th Congress enacted 460 public laws.
+Volume of Activity -- During the 106th Congress, 9,158 bills and joint resolutions were introduced in the two Houses.
+The agencies submitted to OMB for clearance over 3,500 proposed reports and testimony on bills and 515 draft bills.
+The 106th Congress enacted 604 public and private laws.